yclas/documentation/seo-classifieds-website.md

 ![SEO](//open-classifieds.com/wp-content/uploads/2014/10/1280x853xseo-441400_1280.jpg.pagespeed.ic.wun0znMF64.jpg)

 <br>
-I had many demands for this post and I was really excited that I finally got the time to start with it and get the information out there.
+This was a highly requested post that I am excited to respond to and provide the necessary information.
 In this guide I will be talking about how [Yclas](http://yclas.com) optimizes your website for search engines automatically and what you can do to make it perform better in this regard.

 Practicing SEO for your website is not a new thing, it's been around since 1997 but just until recently SEO is becoming a trend and as you can see in this Google trends experiment it's even becoming more popular than the term web design.